iann0036/tf-cfn-provider/docs/providers/azurerm/NetworkInterfaceApplicationGatewayBackendAddressPoolAssociation.md

 ### Fn::GetAtt

-`Id` - The (Terraform specific) ID of the Association between the Network Interface and the Load Balancers Backend Address Pool.
+`Id` - The (Terraform specific) ID of the Association between the Network Interface and the Application Gateway Backend Address Pool.

 ## See Also